 We Buy Ugly Houses ended up purchasing the three bedroom, one bathroom home for $60,000.
 Two months later, with little more than a new roof and a complete cleaning to remove all of the trash, We Buy Ugly Houses sold the house as is for $116,000 — a gross profit of $56,000, minus the repair costs.

 What if the home had been listed on the open market?

-While the scenario described above isn't necessarily emblematic of every single We Buy Ugly Houses transaction, it does reinforce our analysis — home sellers who don't list on the open market are leaving money on the table.
+While Barb's situation may not reflect every We Buy Ugly Houses transaction, it does reinforce our analysis: home sellers who don't list on the open market are leaving money on the table.